Aryamehr: Associated order

 In 1873, Naser al-Din Shah of the Qajar dynasty established the Order of Aftab (order of the sun) restricted to female sovereigns or consorts (1st class) and princess ladies or women of high rank (2nd class).
 In 1939, the order was renamed Nishan-e Khorshid.
-This was then transformed into Neshān-e Āryāmehr, Nešâne Āryāmehr or Nishān-i Āryāmehr, meaning 'the Order of Light of the Aryans'.
-It was the third and last Imperial order of knighthood founded by the Shah on 26 September 1967 (Note: This date, given in most publications, is plausibly the date of revival, not of institution: photographs of the Imperial wedding celebrations in 1939 show the Empress Mother Taj ul-Mulk wearing an almost identical star; Reza Shah may well have founded the order at the same time as the Order of Pahlavi in 1932) in honour of his consort, Empress Farah Diba, and restricted to ladies only.
+This was then transformed into Neshān-e Āryāmehr, Nešâne Āryāmehr or Nishān-i Āryāmehr, meaning 'the Order of the Light of the Aryans'.
+It was the third and last imperial order of knighthood founded by the Shah on 26 September 1967 (Note: This date, given in most publications, is plausibly the date of revival, not of institution: photographs of the imperial wedding celebrations in 1939 show Queen Mother Tadj ol-Molouk wearing an almost identical star; Reza Shah may well have founded the order at the same time as the Order of Pahlavi in 1932) in honour of his consort, Empress Farah Diba, and restricted to ladies only.
 The first class was restricted to female Sovereigns or consorts of reigning rulers, the second class to princesses.